-- Land use and infrastructure planning is aligned - Centres and employment land productivity is maximised around existing and planned rail stations - The freight and logistics network is supported and efficient
+- 13. Land use and infrastructure planning is aligned - 14.
+Retail Centres and employment land productivity is maximised around existing and planned rail stations, rapid bus service routes and major transport corridors - 15.
+The freight and logistics network is supported and efficient